Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 - Covering the surface with wet gunny bags, straw, etc.: Columns and other vertical surfaces may be cured by covering the surfaces with wet gunny bags or straw

-- Ponding: The horizontal surfaces like slabs and floors are cured by stagnating the water to a height of 25 to 50 mm by providing temporary small hands with mortar.
+- Ponding: Horizontal surfaces, such as slabs and floors, are cured by stagnating water to a height of 25 to 50 mm by providing temporary small hands with mortar.

-- Steam curing: In the manufacture of prefabricated concrete units steam is passed over the units kept in closed chambers.
-It accelerates the curing process, resulting in the reduction of the curing period.
+- Steam curing: In the manufacture of prefabricated concrete units, steam is passed over the units kept in closed chambers.
+It accelerates the curing process, reducing the curing period.

-- Application of curing compounds: Compounds like calcium chloride may be applied on the curing surface.
+- Application of curing compounds: Calcium chloride may be applied to the curing surface.
 The compound shows affinity to moisture and retains it on the surface.
 It keeps the concrete surface wet for a long time.

 Properties of Concrete

-Concrete has completely different properties when it is in the plastic stage and when hardened.
+Concrete exhibits completely different properties in the plastic and hardened states.
 Concrete in the plastic stage is also known as green concrete.
 The properties of green concrete include:

 - Workability